calderonroberto/stsplatform-skeleton-app-express/README.md

 This bare-bones application will bootstrap your application development by providing a pre-configured simple application with:

-* A bare-bones express application
+* A bare-bones Express application
 * Bootstrap styling
 * The stsplatform module